Oneplace.com

 Mrs. Collins: Of course it is.
 I don't lock these doors.

-Mrs. Collins: Unis, what is the matter?
+Mrs. Collins: Eunis, what is the matter?

-Unis McGruff: I saw a rat!
+Mrs. McGruff: I saw a rat!
 I saw a filthy, nasty rat!

 Narrator: Well, CJ went looking for Ned.
 Figuring that Ned was probably scared and ashamed, he looked high and low in all the best hiding places he could think of, but with no sign of Ned anywhere.
 Old CJ was just walking back home when he found him.
-Ned was right there in his own backyard, playing, out in the open, like nothing had happened at all.
+Ned was right there in his own backyard, playing out in the open like nothing had happened at all.

 CJ: Ned, what are you doing?